 There are five questions (and one practice question) which are to be read aloud to the children by the teacher.
 These questions come at the beginning of each test but they may be administered to children with hearing impairments during a separate session or at the end of the tests.
-The oral questions should be administered by a familiar adult whom the child is used to lip-reading; this could be the child's special support assistant.
+The oral questions should be administered by a familiar adult whom the child is used to lip-reading or signing with; this could be the child's special support assistant or communicator.

-Children with hearing impairments should be given enough time to lip-read the question, process the information and find the appropriate part of the page to write the answer.
-Each question may be written out as a flash card or projected as an overhead projector transparency if this will make it more accessible for these children.
-Teachers of hearing impaired children may reword questions using more familiar syntax if necessary.
-However, considerable care should be taken in order to avoid altering the nature of the assessment within any question.
-For example:
+The questions should be administered at an appropriate pace so that children with hearing impairments have enough time to lip-read the question, process the information and find the appropriate part of the page to write the answer.
+Each question may be signed or written out as a flash card or projected as an overhead projector transparency if this will make it more accessible for these children.
+Teachers of hearing-impaired children may reword questions using more familiar syntax if necessary.
+However, considerable care should be taken to avoid altering the nature of the assessment within any question.